General Markovian Equation for Scalar Fields in a Slowly Evolving Background: Interpretation of the leading friction term

 with

 This splitting makes explicit that the friction coefficient receives two contributions.
 The first term, $\Uppi_\varphi^{[1]}$ comes from the explicit $\varphi$-dependence of $\mathbf{\Gamma}_{\rm loop}$, which in the perturbative expansion is due to the $\varphi$-dependent vertices that appear in the action when splitting $\phi = \varphi + \eta$.
-The second term, $\Uppi_\varphi^{[2]}$, comes from the $\varphi$-dependence of the resummed propagators $\Delta[\varphi]$ in the loop expansion.
-This second term is absent in the linear response limit because it quantifies the backreaction that the evolution of $\varphi$ has on the constituents of the plasma.
+The second term, $\Uppi_\varphi^{[2]}$, comes from the time dependence of the resummed propagators $\Delta[\varphi]$ in the loop expansion.
+Under the simplified assumptions that we made for illustrative purposes, cf.~footnote \ref{WignerWeisskopf}, the sole origin of this time dependence is the dependence of the propagators on $\varphi$ itself.
+Hence, $\Uppi_\varphi^{[2]}$ can be understood as the non-linear feedback from the impact that $\varphi$ has on the properties of the (quasi)particles that it interacts with on the evolution of $\varphi$ itself.

-Any contribution to $\Uppi_\varphi^{[i]}(x_1,x)$ that contains a $\delta(x_1^0-t)$ cannot contribute to $\Gamma_\varphi$ because of the convolution with $(x_1^0-t)$ in Eq.~\eqref{Pi_tprime_t}.
-Therefore, one may think that the "local" pieces in $\Uppi_\varphi^{[i]}(x_1,x)$ that originate from the one-loop piece $\mathbf{\Gamma}_1$ in the decomposition \eqref{2PI-action} cannot contribute to $\Gamma_\varphi$.
-This would be consistent with the aforementioned fact that local diagrams do not contribute to damping rates in thermal field theory.
-However, in a time dependent background the situation is more subtle.
-In what follows we shall argue that this statement holds for the term $\Uppi_\varphi^{[1]}$ that is also present in the linear response limit, but not for the additional term $\Uppi_\varphi^{[2]}$ that arises due to backreaction.
-The $\mathbf{\Gamma}_1$ contribution to $\Uppi_\varphi^{[1]}(x_1,x_2)$ is given by